MicrosoftDocs/sdk-api/sdk-api-src/content/dhcpsapi/ns-dhcpsapi-scope_mib_info_v5.md

 The number of IP addresses in the scope that have been offered to DHCP clients but have not yet received REQUEST messages.

-### -field NumAddressesInUse

-The number of IP addresses in the scope that are currently assigned to DHCP clients.

 ## -see-also

 <a href="https://docs.microsoft.com/windows/desktop/api/dhcpsapi/ns-dhcpsapi-dhcp_mib_info_v5">DHCP_MIB_INFO_V5</a>

 <a href="https://docs.microsoft.com/previous-versions/windows/desktop/api/dhcpsapi/nf-dhcpsapi-dhcpgetmibinfov5">DhcpGetMibInfoV5</a>